pensadotech/VetClicnic/README.md

 ![Admin](./docs/SysAdmin.png)

-The one single navigation option that is not represented by a card is the “Admin” menu option.
-This hidden in the drawer on purpose.
-It is within the admin view that the user can add or remove user, expect the built-in Admin account.

-A system user, aside the basic data, will have an “admin” checkbox to identify who has administration powers.
+A system user profile will have an “admin” checkbox to identify who has administrative powers.
 Only administrators can navigate to all options offered by the system.

-A regular user cannot add doctors, patients, and medicines, but will be able to set appointments, view madicne information, and use the dosage calculator.
+A regular user cannot add doctors, patients, and medicines, but will be able to set appointments, view medicine information, and use the dosage calculator.

-Adding a new user, modifying or deleting a user will trigger an email to the user’s declared email account, informing them about the activity.
+Adding a new user, modifying or deleting a user will trigger an email to the user’s declared email account, informing them about the activity to their account.

-The functionality to add Doctors and patient is similar, but with differences in the fields.
-The offer a card with the information associated with them.
+The functionality to add Doctors and Patient is similar, but with differences in the views.
+The individual views show a card with the that component's information for each element.
 In these screens, the user can create, update, or delete them.
 These views offer simple CRUD functionality.

 ![Doctor](./docs/Doctors.png)